AnuragPatil-cloud/Q-A_DEVOPS/docker_Q&A.md

 Containerization solves this problem by packaging everything required to run the application.

 ### 3. Difference between Docker and Virtual Machine?
-Docker (Containers)
+<span style="color:red">Docker (Containers)</span>

-Lightweight virtualization technology.
+-Lightweight virtualization technology.

-Packages application + dependencies into containers.
+-Packages application + dependencies into containers.

-Containers share the host operating system kernel.
+-Containers share the host operating system kernel.

-Virtual Machine (VM)
+<span style="color:red">Virtual Machine (VM)</span>

-Full virtualization technology.
+-Full virtualization technology.

-Runs a complete operating system on top of a hypervisor.
+-Runs a complete operating system on top of a hypervisor.

 What is a Docker image?